Ep. 99: “Wound Healing” Featuring Dr. Chandan Sen

-For the interview portion of the show, The Stem Cell Podcast and STEMCELL Technologies welcome Dr. Chandan Sen. Dr. Sen is Professor and Vice Chair of Research, Department of Surgery at THE Ohio State University Medical Center.
+Dr. Chandan Sen is Professor and Vice Chair of Research, Department of Surgery at The Ohio State University Medical Center.
 Dr. Sen’s program is focused on tissue injury and repair.
 His group works across small and large animal models, to human and patient-based research.

-Embryos Kill Off Male Tissue to Become Female – According to this article, a protein called COUP-TFII is necessary to eliminate male reproductive tissue from female mouse embryos.
+Embryos Kill Off Male Tissue to Become Female – A protein called COUP-TFII is necessary to eliminate male reproductive tissue from female mouse embryos.

-How an Itch Makes Its Way to Your Brain – In this article, scientists have found the spot in your brain that makes you itch when others scratch.
+How an Itch Makes Its Way to Your Brain – Scientists have found the spot in your brain that makes you itch when others scratch.

 A New Tool to Improve Lyme Disease Diagnoses – This article reports that a new testing method can distinguish between early Lyme disease and a similar tick-borne illness.

-Gene Editing Creates Virus-Free Piglets – In this article, researchers used molecular scissors known as CRISPR/Cas9 to snip embedded viruses out of pig DNA.
+Gene Editing Creates Virus-Free Piglets – Researchers used molecular scissors known as CRISPR/Cas9 to snip embedded viruses out of pig DNA.

-Stem Cells to Solve Hair Loss? – This article reveals that researchers from UCLA have found a way to successfully reactivate stem cells in dormant hair follicles to promote hair growth in mice.
+Stem Cells to Solve Hair Loss? – Researchers from UCLA have found a way to successfully reactivate stem cells in dormant hair follicles to promote hair growth in mice.

-Estrogen Receptor Stem Cells Found in Mammary Glands – In this article, researchers have now identified a novel lineage-restricted stem cell in the mammary gland which in the future, will be used to assess whether the clinical heterogeneity observed in breast cancers arises from their different cancer cell of origin.
+Estrogen Receptor Stem Cells Found in Mammary Glands – Researchers have now identified a novel lineage-restricted stem cell in the mammary gland which in the future, will be used to assess whether the clinical heterogeneity observed in breast cancers arises from their different cancer cell of origin.

 Photo Reference: Courtesy of Dr. Chandan Sen